 A weed is a plant growing in a location where it is not wanted.
 On our highways, any plants growing in pavements and kerbs or around drains and street furniture, are weeds.

-Why control weeds?
+Why we control weeds

 Weeds are controlled for the following reasons:

 - Safety - weed growth can interfere with visibility for road users and obscure traffic signs.
 Weeds in kerbs or around drains can prevent or slow down drainage.
-Their growth on pavements may damage their surface causing broken and uneven slabs.
+Their growth on pavements may damage the surface causing broken and uneven slabs.

-How are weeds controlled?
+How we control weeds